AscendingPassage.com HOME PAGE.

 sunlight.
 Here and there the subjects of the bas-reliefs, so long

-buried in the darkness, are deluged with burning rays which detail
+buried in the darkness, are deluged with burning rays.
+The sunlight shows in detail

-their attitudes, their muscles, their scarcely altered colours, and
+their attitudes, their muscles, their scarcely altered colors, and

 There is no part of the wall, in

-this immense place, but is covered with divinities, with hieroglyphs
+this immense place, that is not covered with divinities, with hieroglyphs

 Thoth are repeated a thousand times, welcoming with strange gestures